Minecrafter8001/USCS-ED/USCS.md

 - GEN: General-Purpose (for ships designed for versatile or undefined roles)
-- SPC: Speccalised (for ships designed for niche or specialized utility)
+- SPC: specialised (for ships designed for niche or specialized utility)
 - DEC: Decommissioned (for ships that are no longer in use and/or been stripped of all modules)

 **Examples:**